jmf-mordis/asynckafka/docs/rdk_configuration.rst

 .. _configuration: https://github.com/edenhill/librdkafka/blob/v0.11.3/CONFIGURATION.md

-The asynckafka producer and consumer accepts two configuration dicts.
-The dicts be strings in the key and value.
+The asynckafka producer and consumer accepts configuration dicts, one for the producer or consumer and another for the topic.

 Consumer configuration, example::